landlab/landlab/docs/source/user_guide/landlab_zero_to_one.rst

 Gradient and flux divergence functions
 --------------------------------------

-New functionality in Landlab’s built-in gradient and flux-divergence methods include:
+New functionality in Landlab's built-in gradient and flux-divergence methods include:

 1 - The primary gradient-calculation function (for scalar quantities